-The Community Health Needs Assessment (CHNA)
+Community Health Needs Assessment (CHNA)

 Once every three years, Nemours conducts a CHNA in order to comply with requirements in the Affordable Care Act.
 The CHNA allows Nemours to obtain a comprehensive data set on the health status, behaviors and needs of children in our CHNA five-county total service area (TSA), which includes the three counties in the state of Delaware (New Castle, Kent and Sussex), as well as Chester and Delaware counties in Pennsylvania.
-This dataset then allows us to develop a focused plan to address community health needs.
-We began this process in 2012-2013 and continued with a new CHNA in 2016, which identified the needs we will be addressing from 2017-2019 and are the focus of this implementation plan.
+This data set then allows us to develop a focused plan to address community health needs.
+We began this process in 2012-2013 and continued with a new CHNA in 2016.
+The report that follows reflects the progress made on the priorities set forth in the 2016 CHNA Implementation Plan in 2017.

-Nemours engaged Professional Research Consultants, Inc. to conduct our needs assessment, which was comprised of both qualitative and quantitative data, including a customized local child and adolescent health survey, key informant online survey, public health data, vital statistics data and other benchmark data on the health of children in the Delaware Valley.
-The 2016 CHNA is linked here: https://www.nemours.org/content/dam/nemours/wwwv2/filebox/about/2016-prc-child-adolescent-chna-aidhc.pdf.
-Analysis of this data resulted in the following eight areas of opportunity, which represent the significant health needs of children in our TSA:
+Nemours engaged Professional Research Consultants, Inc., to conduct our needs assessment, which comprised both qualitative and quantitative data, including a customized local child and adolescent health survey, key informant online survey, public health data, vital statistics data, and other benchmark data on the health of children in the Delaware Valley.
+Analysis of these 2016 CHNA data resulted in the following eight areas of opportunity, which represent the significant health needs of children in our TSA: